 - The skids on the bottom of the crate are all made from 4″ x 4″ solid wood posts

 - All interiors come with fabric on all surfaces

 - If forklifts are causing a lower lip of the crate to experience abnormal wear, add a piece of angle iron to keep the edge of the wood from splitting or breaking.

 The Ultimate Solution

 We, as exhibit designers, have to be involved in the crate designing function.
 This allows a professional to be involved with knowledge of short term shipping issues and longer-term setup needs.
-He can then plan the crate layout in a logical manner to guarantee maximum efficiency.
+He can then plan the crate layout in a logical manner to guarantee maximum efficiency and a quality product.
 Our active participation at this stage of the process will guarantee a favorable outcome for the client in terms of safety for the contents and efficiency in setting up the booth.
 If done correctly, it will produce Packaging That Delivers Real Savings.